 Japanese Language & Culture

-15-20 hours per week of Japanese language learning designed to improve real world language skills
+Take 15-20 hours per week of Japanese language classes designed to improve real world skills.
+A final proficiency test (STAMP) will showcase your rapid language growth.

 Build a strong foundation in the core components of intercultural learning.
-Come home with an improved sense of self and awareness of what shapes others
+Come home with a better understanding of the world and skills for a globalized workforce.

 96%